 - (2) The amounts of future cash interest payments in the table above are based on the amount outstanding on the Senior Secured Notes, Senior Unsecured Notes, term loans and revolving credit facility, as well as, estimated rates of interest over the term of the variable rate revolving credit facility and term loan.
 The Senior Secured Notes due in 2022 are at a fixed rate of 6.00%.
 The Senior Unsecured Notes due in 2026 are at a fixed rate of 5.750%.
 In addition, we have variable rate term loans and a revolving credit facility.
 Debt service requirements under this agreement depend on the amounts borrowed and the level of the base interest rate, in addition to a commitment fee on the unused portion of the revolving credit facility.
-Refer to further discussion of the secured credit facility under "-Financial Condition and Liquidity-Financings" above. - (3) The value in this table represents the maximum potential payout under the revenue guarantees made by NCM LLC to its network affiliates.
-During 2017, NCM LLC paid \$0.1 million under these agreements and no liabilities were recorded as of December 28, 2017 for these obligations.
-For additional details refer to the information provided under Note 12 to the audited Consolidated Financial Statements included elsewhere in this document. - (4) The tax receivable agreement entered into at the completion of our IPO provides for the payment by us to the founding members of 90% of the amount of cash savings, if any, in U.S. federal, state and local income tax or franchise tax that we actually realize as a result of certain increases in our proportionate share of tax basis in NCM LLC's tangible and intangible assets.
-The payments to NCM LLC's founding members are based, in part, on actual annual income and as such, will vary based on our operating results.
-The value in the table represents the estimated amounts payable under the tax receivable agreement as of December 28, 2017. - (5) The tax receivable agreement described in footnote 4 above was discounted and recorded at fair value.
-The value in the table represents the estimated accretion of interest that would be due on the discounted payable as of December 28, 2017.
+Refer to further discussion of the secured credit facility under "-Financial Condition and Liquidity-Financings" above. - (3) The value in this table represents the maximum potential payout under the revenue guarantees made to our network affiliates.
+During 2017, we paid \$0.1 million under these agreements and no liabilities were recorded as of December 28, 2017 for these obligations.
+For additional details refer to the information provided under Note 10 to the audited financial statements included elsewhere in this document.

-The ESAs require payments based on a combination of founding member attendance, the number of digital screens of each founding member and the number of higher quality digital cinema systems of each NCM LLC founding member.
-The amount relating to the attendance factor will vary from quarter to quarter and year to year as theater attendance varies, while the amount relating to the digital screens and digital cinema systems will also vary quarter to quarter and year to year as screens are converted to digital screens and other screens are added or removed through acquisition, divestiture or closure activities of the founding members.
-The payments made to the founding members also will vary due to the escalation of the rates paid for each factor pursuant to the amended and restated ESAs.
+The ESAs require payments based on a combination of our founding member attendance, the number of digital screens of each founding member and the number of higher quality digital cinema systems of each founding member.
+The amount relating to the attendance factor will vary from quarter to quarter and year to year as theater attendance varies, while the amount relating to the digital screens and digital cinema systems will also vary quarter to quarter and year to year as screens are converted to digital screens and other screens are added or removed through acquisition, divestiture or closure activities of our founding members.
+The payments made to our founding members also will vary due to the escalation of the rates paid for each factor pursuant to the amended and restated ESAs.
 The rate per attendee increases 8% every five years, with the next such increase taking effect for fiscal year 2022, while the rate per digital screen and digital cinema system screen increase 5% annually.
 The table above does not include amounts payable under the ESAs as they are based on variable factors, which are not capable of precise estimation.